Nicokac/Portafolio-IOL/docs/performance_tuning.md

 `services.performance_metrics.get_recent_metrics` and can be exported as CSV for offline analysis.

+## Total load indicator (v0.6.6-patch10a)

+`app.py` now captures the timestamp at import time (`time.perf_counter`) and computes the elapsed milliseconds once the Streamlit layout finishes rendering.
+The duration is stored in `st.session_state["total_load_ms"]`, surfaced in the home header as `🕒 Tiempo total de carga: <X> ms` and logged through `services.performance_timer.record_stage("ui_total_load", ...)` for telemetry.

+The metric complements the per-stage latencies (`render_portfolio_ui.total`, `quotes_refresh`, `apply_filters`, etc.) by providing an end-to-end view of the initial render.
+If `total_load_ms` is significantly higher than the sum of the subcomponents, investigate gaps caused by Streamlit layout work, API retries or browser-side rendering.
+Conversely, similar values indicate that most time is spent inside the measured stages.

+The goal is to keep the total UI load below **10 000 ms** on cold sessions.
+When optimising the portfolio dashboard, validate improvements by checking that both the per-stage metrics and the total indicator trend in the same direction.

 ## Operational notes

 - When adding new render steps to the portfolio UI, wrap them with